Marleyman876/reading-notes/README.md

 # Welcome to Garfield's 102 Notes Pages

 # About Me
 My names is Garfield, I was born on Western most point of the island of [Jamaica](https://www.britannica.com/place/Jamaica.md).
 I am an 8 year Army veteran that enjoys _spending time with his family, scuba diving, travelling and some of the simple pleasures of life_.
-Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/garfieldgrant/) or on [Github](https://github.com/Marleyman876) to see my professional work.
+Feel free to connect with me via Social media: [LinkedIn](https://www.linkedin.com/in/garfieldgrant/), [Twitter](https://twitter.com/d_faded1) or on [Github](https://github.com/Marleyman876) to see my professional work.

 ## The Growth Mindset